cybergate-services/cybermeet-ansible/README.md

-# Ansible Palybook for CyberMeet install
+# Ansible Palybook for CyberMeet Install

 Basic ansible script to instal CyberTeach in docker based on an openstack base debian image.

 ### Requirments

 You need to have:
 * debian/ubuntu base image installed
 * global IPv4 address